alvidir/rauth/README.md

 ## Server configuration

 The server expects a set of environment variables to work properly.
-Although some of them are optional, it is recommended to assign a value to all of them to have absolute awareness about how the service will behave.
+Although some of them has a default value, it is recommended to set all of them to have absolute awareness about how the service will behave.

 | Environment variable | Default value | Description |
 |:---------------------|:-------------:|:------------|